MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-1801.md

 3. Install Windows 10/1709 version of the ADK on the newly added 2016 servers.
 4. Install VMM 1801 on one of the newly added servers by using the details in **step 5** in [Mixed mode upgrade with no additional VMM servers](#mixed-mode- upgrade-with-no-additional-VMM-servers).
 5. Repeat the installation steps for all the other newly added servers.
-6. Failover the active VMM node to one of the newly added servers.
+6. Fail over the active VMM node to one of the newly added servers.
 7. Remove 2012 R2/2016 nodes from the cluster after failover.
 8. Update the cluster functional level by using the **Update-ClusterFunctionalLevel** [command](/powershell/module/failoverclusters/update-clusterfunctionallevel).